League of Women Voters Offers Online Voter Guide

 “The League’s nonpartisan policy is one of the main reasons we are such a trusted organization,” Brigham said.
 “We stay above the fray of partisan politics and focus on the issues.
 In highly divisive times, voters know they can turn to us for guidance on good policy and voter education without being inundated with candidate endorsements.
 The LWV of Florida only makes policy recommendations – never candidate or party recommendations.”

 Early voting runs through Oct.
-31 in Lake County, with 12 voting locations available, and the general election is Nov.
-3. For a list of early voting locations, to request a sample ballot or to check the status of a vote-by-mail ballot, visit Lake County Supervisor of Elections at www.LakeVotes.com.
+31 in Sumter County, with several voting locations available, and the general election is Nov.
+3. For a list of early voting locations, to request a sample ballot or to check the status of a vote-by-mail ballot, visit Sumter County Supervisor of Elections at www.sumterelections.org.